| Additional Resources Accessories |

 Accommodates Working in Different Postures

-- Gas Spring: The gas cylinder completely counterbalances the weight of each LCD monitor and arm, counteracting the effects of gravity.
+- Gas Spring: The gas cylinder completely counterbalances the weight of each monitor and arm, counteracting the effects of gravity.

 - Monitor Tilter: The monitor tilter mechanism provides 200° of tilt adjustment at the “head” or “wrist” of the arm.